Uniquely Wayne County

 You won't find these anywhere but Richmond | Wayne County, Indiana!

 Founded in the 1890s, Abbott's Candy Shop is nationally known for tasty homemade caramels and chocolates.
-Every Wednesday from 9-2, free tours are available so visitors can watch how the chocolates and caramels are created.
+You can call to schedule a free tour so visitors can watch how the chocolates and caramels are created.
+Tours are not available from November-January due to the holiday season

 All across Richmond and Wayne County fairy dwellings have magically appeared in shops, cafes, museums, gardens, and galleries.